Mt Bimberi & Blue Waterholes

 Kosciuszko National Park offers a diverse range of terrains and track qualities.
 We will spend time walking along well-formed tracks, as well as navigating off trail.
 Hikers will experience steep ascents and descents, river crossings and trekking through uneven terrain.

-All participants must be over the age of 18.
+Participants under the age of 18 must be accompanied by a parent/guardian.
 Participants over the age of 70 require medical clearance from their doctor to partake in this tour.

 No, our guides carry a comprehensive first aid kit that has everything we will need.
 However, if you have certain items that you would like to carry, feel free to bring them.